Publication Ethics

 2. The editor must not take into account any personal interests that may or may be desirable from accepting the article for publication.

-3. Over the entire process of assessment, the editor is required to maintain information about the assessment of the article, without disclosing the information to unrelated persons that can lead to dishonour both the author and the journal.
+3. Over the entire process of assessment, the editor is required to maintain information about the assessment of the article, without disclosing the information to unrelated persons that can lead to discrediting both the author and the journal.